Joginder Singh (soldier): Sino-India War

-Battle at Bum La
+Param Vir Chakra Action (Battle at Bum La)

-On 9 September 1962, then Defence Minister of India Krishna Menon decided to evict the Chinese troops south of Thala Ridge.
+On 9 September 1962, then Defence Minister of India Krishna Menon decided to evict the Chinese troops south of Thagla Ridge.
 This decision was endorsed by Nehru, who was in London to attend the Commonwealth Prime Ministers' Conference.
 Subsequently, the 7th Infantry Brigade, which included 1 Sikh, was ordered to move to Namka Chu, which was considered militarily unsound and an advantageous ground for the Chinese.
 This move was strongly criticized by the Indian media, who publicized it with "sensational headlines", arguing India's military offensive capability.

 The Chinese, aware of these developments, attacked the unprepared Indian post at Namka Chu.
 Though the Indian troops resisted the attack, they took heavy casualties due to inadequate ammunition and weak communication lines.
 Soon after the attack, the Chinese advanced to Tawang.
 Midway they encountered an Indian post at the Bum La Pass, held by a platoon of 20 men from 1 Sikh.
 The post was under the command of Singh, now a subedar.
 The Chinese attacked the post in three waves, each comprising 200 men.
 Though the initial two attacks were repelled successfully, by that time, the platoon was depleted to half of its original strength.
 Singh was also wounded but refused evacuation.
 Soon the ammunition was exhausted, and the survivors were only left with their bayonets.

 The Sikh soldiers then charged toward the Chinese, shouting the war cry Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh.
 The Chinese lines were scattered at this sight and many were bayoneted.
 Due to heavy numbers and superior weapons, the Chinese were able to withstand the last charge by Singh and his remaining soldiers.
-Before Singh was overpowered and captured by the Chinese, he single-handedly killed 56 Chinese soldiers with his bayonet.
+Before Singh was overpowered and captured by the Chinese, he single-handedly killed a number of Chinese soldiers with his bayonet.
 He later succumbed to his injuries and died in Chinese captivity.

-Param Vir Chakra
+Awarding of Param Vir Chakra

 Though being heavily outnumbered, Singh led his men, and kept their morale up, in the face of the enemy.
-For his action of gallantry on 23 October 1962, he was awarded the Param Vir Chakra.
+For his action of gallantry on 23 October 1962, he was awarded the Param Vir Chakra, India's highest military decoration.
 The citation reads:

 The Chinese sent his ashes with full military honors to the battalion on 17 May 1963.
 The urn was later brought to the Sikh Regimental Centre at Meerut, and eventually handed over to his wife.

 Other honours

 In the 1980s, the Shipping Corporation of India (SCI), a Government of India enterprise under the aegis of the Ministry of Shipping, named fifteen of its crude oil tankers in honor of the PVC recipients.
 The tanker MT Subedar Joginder Singh, PVC was delivered to SCI in 1984, and served for 25 years before being phased out.
 In Singh's honour, a memorial statue has been built near the Office of District Collector in Moga, and a monument has been built at IB Ridge by the Indian Army.
+The Eden Gardens in Kolkata have a stand named after him.